Jonr1944/JReisherPortfolio/final_project_partII.md

 ## Personas

 I created two user personas.
-One of a middle aged man with not a lot of formal education but confident in his abilities and place in life.
-Too often people are over confident in their ability to discern what is fake and what is not.
-I want to appeal to those kinds of people by demonstrating that there are people who desire to mislead on social media.
-The second persona is more the young, white collar worker who is immersed in technology and may not fully understand the effects it is having on society.
-A secondary goal of the project is to raise awarness that the media we share has the ability to create real issues for people.
+One of a middle-aged man with little formal education but confident in his abilities and place in life.
+Too often, people are overconfident in their ability to discern what is fake and what is not.
+I want to appeal to those kinds of people by demonstrating that people desire to create misleading posts on social media.
+The second persona is more the young, white-collar worker immersed in technology and may not fully understand its effects on society.
+A secondary goal of the project is to raise awareness that the media we share can create real issues for people.

 <img src="Tim.jpg" width="900"/>